 Customer Success Clinics: Our live, interactive group conference call for customers.
 This is a support feature designed to take you through the process of hosting your own conference, from setting up a call to working the interface.

 Detail Panel: Located on the upper-right of the conductor interface, this box shows the specific information on callers.
 You control the arrangement of information on callers.
 Also referred to as the Local Panel.

 Entry Settings: This is the blue box which appears on top of the conductor screen.
 It pops up automatically when the “Conduct Now” button or conductor link is launched.
 It contains default settings for microphones.

 Entryway: An optional breakout room where new participants can automatically enter.
 It allows you to keep an eye on who is coming into the call so you (or an assistant) can quickly orient them.
 It is useful for tracking latecomers, especially during breakout groups.
 This feature can be found on the entry settings.

 Green Room: A private breakout session for Presenters and Assistants.
 If enabled, Presenters and Assistants will automatically join this special breakout group when they dial in, providing a “private” meeting space before and during a call.

-Idea Board: Social webinar view where hosts can create different topics allowing members to thumbs up or down them.
+Idea Board: Meeting view where hosts can create different topics allowing members to thumbs up or down them.
 Also allows participants to create their own topics for the rest of the group to vote on.
 Presenters are also able to modify or delete topics to the boards as seen fit.